bensonatharvard/oxalis/README.md

 # Visual Essay on Oxalis Tetraphylla

 Oxalis tetraphylla is a bulbous perennial wood sorrel native to Mexico.
+It is commonly referred to as an iron cross, or four-leaved pink-sorrel.
 <param eid="Q66117">
 <param ve-map center="18.7475, -99.070278" zoom="12" show-labels>